kriswiner/HT16K33_Display_Driver/README.md

 I decided to try to reduce this idea of driving four bubble displays to practice; what follows is what I did and how it worked out.

-First I breadboarded the circuit with Adafruit's [HT16K33 breakout board] (http://www.adafruit.com/products/1427) and connected to the 3.3 V reference from an 8 MHz Pro Mini shown here:
+First I breadboarded the circuit with Adafruit's [HT16K33 breakout board] (http://www.adafruit.com/products/1427) shown here:

 ![](http://www.adafruit.com/images/970x728/1427-00.jpg)

 Here is what my initial circuit looked like.
+The HT16K33 is powered by the 3.3 V reference from and connected to the I2C of an 8 MHz Pro Mini Arduino microcontroller.

 ![](https://cloud.githubusercontent.com/assets/6698410/3207741/b97316ce-edfc-11e3-8077-10a0ca2ddf08.jpeg)